Laurel and Michigan Avenues Row

-Laurel and Michigan Avenues Row was a set of historic rowhouses located at Buffalo in Erie County, New York.
+Laurel and Michigan Avenues Row was a set of historic rowhouses located in Buffalo, Erie County, New York.
 It was a set of speculative multi-unit frame residences designed to resemble rowhouses.
-The set of nine frame, two story rowhouses were built about 1880.
+The set of nine frame, two-story rowhouses was built about 1880.
 They were demolished in 1997.

 It was listed on the National Register of Historic Places in 1986.